 « CONS: Expensive, No Treat-Dispensing Capabilities, Some Features Require a Subscription

 This surveillance camera can rotate the view 350 degrees and tilt it 100 degrees, so you should be able to get almost a complete view of the room at any time.
 The camera also comes with pan and zoom capabilities and provides night vision, so you can keep an eye on your dog in the dark as well.

 - 【Optional Cloud & Local SD...

 The video quality is great since the videos are recorded in 1080p HD quality.
 The camera comes with an app on which you can watch live streams and use it to talk with your pooch since the camera has 2-way audio as well.

-The storage capacity is 32 GB, which is good but you can also install a micro SD card up to 512 GB of storage space.
+The storage capacity is 32 GB, which is good, but you can also install a micro SD card with up to 512 GB of storage space.
 Alexa assistant is built-in and allows you to use voice control and perform other tasks.

 » PROS: Affordable, High-Quality Video, Complete View Due to Rotating Capabilities, Two-Way Audio, Night Vision, Motion Sensors, Various Alerts Available, Easy to Set Up